Bubbles in a box: Eliminating edge nucleation in cold-atom simulators of vacuum decay: Edges in the analog false vacuum

-In practice the analog experiments will most likely have $\lambda$ not much larger than unity, as this enhances the decay rate, and therefore increases the probability of seeing bubbles in a given experimental run.
-However, the analytical results we obtain below using the thin-wall approximation still give useful insights into edge nucleation.
-We confirm these insights numerically in the thick-wall regime in Sec.~\ref{sec:sims}.
+These three lengthscales are illustrated in Fig.~\ref{fig:contact-angle}.
+In practice $\lambda$ will likely be not much larger than unity, as this enhances the decay rate, increasing the probability of seeing bubbles in a given experimental run.
+However, our thin-wall results below still give useful insights into edge nucleation.
+We confirm these insights numerically in Sec.~\ref{sec:sims}.